An expert assessment for territorial development

-Under the form of associations, the urban planning agencies develop expert assessments on the various domains of urban planning and territorial development (planning, housing, mobility, economy, environment, real estate…)
+With an associative status, the urban planning agencies develop expert assessments regarding the various domains of urban planning and territorial development (planning, housing, mobility, economy, environment, real estate…).

 A shared model of engineering

-Multidisciplinary tools, partnership-based and shared, the agencies function with the will to work together at the scale of a territory in order to guide territorial strategies.
-Presided over by elected representatives, they are composed of multidisciplinary teams, developping a territorial expertise in the long run.
+As multidisciplinary tools and partnership-based vision, the agencies function with the will to work together at the scale of a territory, in order to guide territorial public strategies and urban policies.
+Chaired by elected representatives, they are composed of multidisciplinary teams, developing a territorial expertise on the long run.

-The agencies propose a technical support to local authorities.
-They make available some means of observation and assessment.
-They propose strategical and operational reflections and contribute this way to the decision-making process of elected representatives.
+The agencies offer a technical support to local authorities, by making available valuable means of observation, assessment and guidance.
+They propose strategical and operational reflections, hence contribute to the decision-making process of elected authorities involved.

 An original status

-The urban planning agencies are legally defined by the Article L132-6 of the Code of urban planning :
+The urban planning agencies are legally defined in French law by the Article L132-6 of the Code of urban planning :

 Towns, public institutes of inter-city cooperation and local authorities can create, with the state and the public institutes or with other institutes in charge of planning and territorial development, institutes of reflection, of studies and support of public policies called « urban planning agencies ».
 These agencies of partnership-based engineering have missions such as :

 - monitoring urban evolutions and develop a territorial observation,